 JOHN H. LYONS SR. SCHOLARSHIP FOUNDATION

 The John H. Lyons Sr. Scholarship Foundation, honoring the memory of the late General President John H. Lyons Sr., has helped numerous sons and daughters of ironworkers to attend college.
 Scholarship awards are competitive and an independent committee of judges comprised of admissions specialists and university professors will determine winners.
 Children of ironworker members, who meet the following eligibility criteria, may compete.
 Once awarded, scholarships are renewable for three additional years provided recipient continues to meet academic and other eligibility standards.

 (Effective February 1, 2021)

-- Only sons and daughters of members (or deceased members who were in good standing at the time of their death) of the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers, who are presently in their senior year of high school, are eligible to compete.
+- Only sons and daughters of members (or deceased members who were in good standing at the time of their death) of the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers, who are currently in their senior year of high school, are eligible to compete.

 - Applicant must be a child, stepchild, adopted child or court-appointed custodial child of a member of the International Association who is an active member with five or more years of continuous service at the time of their child’s application unless the member is deceased and was in good standing at the time of death.
 Grandchildren are not eligible to apply, except in the case of court-appointed custodial grandparents.

 - Applicant shall submit a completed application within the specified deadline.
 The scholarship application deadline is May 15.
 An extension of this date will be at the discretion of the scholarship committee.

-- Applicant should rank in the upper half of his or her graduating class.
+- Applicants should rank in the upper half of his or her graduating class.

 - Scholarship awards are competitive and will be based on:

 - Academic standing of the student during his or her four years in high school.

-- U.S. Students only: College entrance examination scores (SAT or ACT);
+- U.S. students only: College entrance examination scores (SAT or ACT) – if applicable.

 - Extracurricular activities and leadership.